abhiseksr/web-at-glance/advanced theory/React/react.md

 - For useEffect to act as componentDidMount provide second argument to useEffect function an empty array.
 - For useEffect to act as componentDidUpdate provide variables in the array to look over.
 - useEffect hook can be used any number of times in the same component.
-It is needed when logic differs for states.
+It is needed when logic differs for variables.